Help us shape the future

 How do I provide feedback?

-For most beta testing, we will ask for your feedback in surveys sent to your email.
-For some betas, you may also have the ability to leave feedback directly within the app or to engage with other testers in a closed, private forum.
+For most Early Access testing, we will ask for your feedback in surveys sent to your email.
+For some previews or betas, you may also have the ability to leave feedback directly within the app or to engage with other testers in a closed, private forum.

 Sign up now to capture ideas anywhere and manage tasks with ease.